-- 5. In addition to the required data for each reportable flight, which must be submitted to the Department, a reporting carrier may also submit the required data for all nonstop domestic passenger flights it holds out to the public pursuant to a published schedule.
-In addition to any carrier not included in paragraph II.2 of this Technical Directive may voluntarily become a reporting carrier and submit Form 234 for its reportable flights for every nonstop domestic passenger flight it holds out to the public pursuant to a published schedule, provided that the Director, Office of Airlines Information (OAI) is advised beforehand.
+5. Any carrier not included in paragraph II.2 of this Technical Directive may voluntarily become a reporting carrier and submit Form 234 for its reportable flights for every nonstop domestic passenger flight it holds out to the public pursuant to a published schedule, provided that the Director, Office of Airline Information (OAI) is advised beforehand.
 Such voluntary data must be submitted for a minimum of 12 consecutive months.
 The voluntary submission must meet the exact reporting specifications set forth in this directive.
-Volunteering carriers that wish to discontinue reporting after one year must advise the Director, OAI, a minimum of 30 days before discontinuance, so that the necessary changes can be made to the Department's data programs. - 6.
-Changes in reporting air carriers and reportable airports will be made as necessary by the Director, OAI, under authority delegated in § 385.19 of the Department's regulations.
+Volunteering carriers that wish to discontinue reporting after one year must advise the Director, OAI, a minimum of 30 days before discontinuance, so that the necessary changes can be made to the Department's data programs.

+Changes in reporting air carriers will be made as necessary by the Director, OAI under authority delegated in § 385.19 of the Department's regulations.